-See Form 1040 or Form 1040A instructions and page 10 of Form 1040X instructions.
+See Form 1040 or Form 1040A instructions and p page 10 of Form 1 040X instruction os.
 Correct Number or Amount 23 Yourself and spouse.
 Caution.
-If someone can claim you as a dependent, you cannot claim an exemption for yourself 23 24 Your dependent children who lived with you 24 Your dependent children who did not live with you due to divorce or separation 25 Other dependents 26 Total number of exemptions.
-Add lines 23 through 26 27 Multiply the number of exemptions claimed on line 27 by the exemption amount shown in the instructions for line 28 for the year you are amending (see page 10 of instructions) 28 29 If you are claiming an exemption amount for housing individuals displaced by Hurricane Katrina, enter the amount from Form 8914, line 6 for 2006.
-If you are claiming an exemption amount for housing individuals displaced by a Midwestern disaster, enter the amount from Form 8914, line 2 for 2008, or line 6 for 2009 29 Add lines 28 and 29.
-Enter the result here and on line 4 on page 1 of this form

-List ALL dependents (children and others) claimed on this amended return.
-If more than 4 dependents, see page 10 instructions.

-(a) First name Last name (b) Dependent's social security number (c) Dependent's relationship to you (d) Check box if qualifying child for child tax credit (see page 10 of instructions)

-Presidential Election Campaign Fund

-Checking below will not increase your tax or reduce your refund.

-- Check here if you did not previously want \$3 to go to the fund, but now do. - Check here if this is a joint return and your spouse did not previously want \$3 to go to the fund, but now does.
+If someone can claim you as a dependent, you cannot claim an exemption for yourself If 23 Your dependent children who lived with you - - 25 Your dependent children who did not live w rith you due to dive orce or separation on 25 26 Other dependents 26 27 Total number of exemptions.
+Add lines 23 t hrough 26 27 28 Multiply the number of exemptions claimed on line 27 by the exemption amo unt shown in the instructions for line 28 for the year you are a 28 29 If you are claiming an exemption amount for amount from Form 8914, line 6 for 2006.
+If y displaced by a Midwestern disaster, enter the or 2008, or line 6 for 2009 29 Add lines 28 and 29.
+Enter the result here a 31 List ALL dependents (children and others) claimed d on this amended re turn.
+If more than 4 dependents, see page 10 in structions. (h) Dene ndent's social (c) Dependent's box if qualifying (a) First name Last name ' ' ' ity number relationship to you nild tax credit (see , , page 10 of instructions) sidential Election Campaign Fund Chee Befor cking below will not increase your tax or reductive check here if you did not previously want \$ Check here if this is a joint return and your secklist The mailing this form, remember to Complete name, address, and social securicy Complete lines A, B, and C on page 1 Complete lines 1 through 22 on page 1 Complete lines 23 through 31 on page 2, if Attach any supporting documents and new Sign and date this form There T 3 to go to the fund spouse did not present the s eviously want \$3 and schedules hat I have examines amended return ed this amended return, inclu n is true, correct, and complet ding accon Your signature Date Spouse's signatur re.
+If a joint return, both must sign ո.
+Date Preparer's Use Only Prep arer's signature Date